holdermedia/MinDungeon/About V001.md

 I want MinDungeon to be a game that can be played on any platform but for now it is only available on android.
 It is not random that I decide to first release on mobile devices: there is nothing quite as minimalistic as something that you can even play while waiting for a doctor's appointment.
-Therefore I intend to continue publishing these early alpha versions on the game on android.
+Therefore I intend to continue publishing these early alpha versions of the game on android.
 When the game is in a more completed stage I will attempt to publish it on other mobile platforms.
 And when I get to a near completed state I will attempt to publish it in platforms such as Steam so that it may be played in a computer.

 For now V0.0.1 achieves my goal of minimalistic game design.
 Many mobile games despite having access to a complete touch-screen interface still resort to implementing weird buttons